ChellyAhmed/100Pi/README.md

 ## How to Contribute

 1. Fork this repository.
+2. Create a new branch.
+(You can name it whatever you want)
-2. Create a new file in the `compute_PI` folder.
+3. Create a new file in the `compute_PI` folder.
-3. Write your code in the file.
+4. Write your code in the file.
 Make sure you write a function that returns the result of the computation.
-4. Test it using `test_PI/test_PI.py`.
+5. Test it using `test_PI/test_PI.py`.
-5. Commit your changes in a new branch.
+6. Commit your changes in a new branch.
-6. Create a pull request.
+7. Create a pull request.

 ## How to Test Your Code